Bruno-Diego/ci-portfolio2/README.md

 ### Feedback Form

   - The feedback form area contains a brief text with information about the website and it's creator, and asks to the user for a feedback.
   - The feedback form itself it's composed buy tree fields: Name, E-mail and Message.
-All the fields are required and after clicking the submit button, the user is redirected to a page confirming that the e-mail was successfully sent.
+All the fields are required and after clicking the submit button, the user is redirected to the success page.

 ### Footer

   - The footer section includes links to the relevant social media sites for Love Running.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

+### The Success Page

+  - The button on the contact form leads the user to the success page confirming that the e-mail with the message was successfully sent.

 ### Future features

+ - For the future deployments to the website, I would like to implement a newsletter for user subscription;
+  - Besides, I would like to implement on the future multiple pages with different types of games;
+  - I also would like to create a section for users' comments.

 ## Typography and color scheme